mirhagk/MarkdownProcessor/README.md

 > Note: This extra features are not yet supported, and might be a while before being supported, so if you have suggestions about how to better implement them, please feel free to open a ticket to discuss it, these are very flexible since the code has not yet been written.

+What happens if you call an non-list macro with a list?
+For instance what happens if you call our `listItem` macro with 4 parameters?

+	$listItem${first item}{description}{second item}{description}

+Well it simply calls the macro twice.
+Specifically the following steps are taken:

+1. Put all arguments into a queue (a list)
++ Find the macro, and how many arguments it takes.
++ Take as many arguments from the front of the queue as the macro will take
+	+ If there aren't enough, just replace any missing arguments with the empty string
++ Call the macro with the arguments
++ If there are any arguments left over go to step 3.

+This is more than just convenience for not calling the same thing multiple times for the same macro, it also lets you call a function that takes a list of arguments with a specific number, or one that takes a specific number with a list.

 Contribution Help